makersacademy/airport_challenge/README.md

 ###Edge Cases

-Time permitting further thought would have gone into the edge cases e.g. erroring a call on `take_off` method when there are no planes in the `landing_bay`.
+Time permitting further thought would have gone into the edge cases e.g. freeing up the runtime error when the weather has cleared, erroring a call on `take_off` method when there are no planes in the `landing_bay`.